- Child Loss

 - Very special friends told me “I know you will never be the same person you were, but we love you, our friend & we will always be here”.
 Very special forever friends with unconditional compassion…

-- My dear friend bought me a beautiful baby doll and named her Bonnie in honor of my daughter.
+- My dear friend bought me a beautiful baby doll and named her Bonnie in honour of my daughter.
 My friends were there when we returned from the hospital with love, support and a tiny bracelet with Bonnie’s name.

 - If they grow tired of hearing me talk about any of our pregnancies and losses, or if they’ve ever grown tired of the tears and anger in moments of vulnerability… They’ve never let me know it.
 I’m not close to home so care packages, calls and trips to take care of me are all ways they’ve shown they care.
 A star was named after our first child.